+SS301.
+The Individual and Life.
 An integrating course required of all seniors.
-The purpose is to help the senior students think through the meaning of life in order that he may commit himself to its highest fulfillment.
+The purpose is to help the senior student think through the meaning of life in order that he may commit himself to its highest fulfillment.
 Toward this end, special emphasis will be placed upon interpreting the values of our Christian and Democratic heritage.
+First Semester.